 When I read The Isis Papers, I realize that it did not matter how many history books I had read; if I did not have a psychological understanding of the system that destroyed black history, my education would have been incomplete.
 In his book, Civilization or Barbarism, Cheikh Anta Diop outlines the three factors of cultural identity: a historical factor; a linguistic factor; and a psychological factor.

-Historical consciousness is not enough.
-Cultural consciousness requires that we not only know our history but also have a psychological and sociological awareness.
+Therefore, historical consciousness or having historical knowledge of self is not enough.
+Cultural identity requires that we not only know our history but also have a psychologically healthy Afrikan-centered mindset.
 Knowing our history is just one move on the planetary game of chess between African and European peoples.
-Recognising what his-story has done to our psyche and why we are still psychologically enslaved is another.
-The Isis Papers centres all my learning.
-It creates a firm foundation for me to build my historical knowledge upon, otherwise I would have been engaging in building a house of knowledge on sands.
+Recognizing what his-story has done to our psyche and why we are still psychologically enslaved is another.

 No person who classify themselves as whyte… should presume to tell any Black person (or other non-whyte person) what racism is or is not, until they have read completely Kenneth O’Reilley’s Racial Matters: The FBI’s Secret File on Black America, 1960-1972.

 No Black person… should discourse on racism or deny the conspiratorial dimensions of the local and global system of racism until s/he has read Racial Matters completely.

 All non-whyte people (black, brown, red and yellow) should read and discuss the implications of the book, Racial Matters; the implications for themselves as individuals and the implications for their collective should be discussed in depth.